BLKHLTH CARES

 Empowering a new generation of health equity leaders

-A fellowship that equips students on health career paths with the advocacy skills, mentorship, and real-world engagement needed to drive racial health equity in their communities.
+A fellowship that empowers emerging leaders with the advocacy skills, mentorship, and real-world engagement needed to drive racial health equity in their communities.

-We're not just shaping future health professionals; we're shaping a healthier, more equitable future for all.
+We’re cultivating a generation of advocates ready to create a healthier, more equitable future for all.

 Program Overview

-The BLKHLTH CARES Fellowship is a hybrid program that blends virtual and in-person learning to equip students in health careers with tools to advance racial equity.
+The BLKHLTH CARES fellowship is a hybrid program that blends virtual and in-person learning to equip participants with tools to advance racial equity.
 Fellows engage in courses on antiracism, advocacy, and organizing, paired with mentorship and hands-on experiences that build confidence to drive systemic change.

 Since its launch, CARES has trained cohorts in Atlanta and Washington, D.C., with curriculum contextualized to each city’s history, culture, and needs.
 This place-based approach grounds fellows in the realities of their communities while equipping them with strategies that resonate nationally.